kenyilewis/test/README.md

 ## Image Processing

-The API processes images asynchronously and supports **three input methods**:
+The API processes images asynchronously and supports **two input methods**:

 ### Input Methods

-1. **File Upload (multipart/form-data)**:
-   - Works with any environment (local or Docker)
-   - File is saved to `./output/temp` with a unique UUID name
-   - Automatically cleaned up after processing

-2. **HTTP/HTTPS URL**:
+1. **HTTP/HTTPS URL**:
    - Downloads image to temporary location
    - Validates content-type is an image
    - Automatically cleaned up after processing

-3. **Local File Path**:
+2. **Local File Path**:
    - Direct access to file system
-   - Only works when application can access the path
-   - Not recommended when running with Docker (unless volumes are mounted)
+   - File must be accessible from the application's file system
+   - No cleanup needed (original file is not modified)

 ### Processing Flow

 1. **Validation**:
-   - For file uploads: Validates MIME type during upload
    - For local paths: Validates that the file exists and is accessible
    - For URLs: Downloads the image and validates content-type is an image
    - Validates that the file is a valid image format using Sharp metadata extraction